bauhuasbadguy/Twofish_encryption/README.md

 ## Algorithm description ##

-The code in this repo can be devided into two sections, a subkey generation section and a encryption/decryption section.
+The code in this repo can be divided into two sections, a subkey generation section and a encryption/decryption section.

 ### Key generation ###